prof3ssorSt3v3/mad9011/docs/modules/week2/README.md

 1. **Non-Destructive Workflow:** Always create new layers for retouching to keep the original image intact.
 2. **Leverage AI Tools:** Use new AI-powered tools like Generative Fill to streamline complex retouching tasks.
 3. **Stay Flexible:** Keep your layers organized and editable by using Adjustment Layers, Layer Masks, and Smart Objects.

+## Skin Smoothing Smart Filter

+The **Skin Smoothing** smart filter in Photoshop is a powerful tool designed to enhance portraits by smoothing skin while preserving important details, such as skin texture and facial features.
+This filter is part of the **Neural Filters** feature, which uses AI to achieve professional results with minimal effort.

+#### How to Use the Skin Smoothing Filter

+<Slideshow
+  :key="'Skin Smoothing'"
+  :images="[
+    { label: 'Image 1', src: '/f2024/moduleImages/week2/skin-smoothing/1.png' },
+    { label: 'Image 2', src: '/f2024/moduleImages/week2/skin-smoothing/2.png' },
+    { label: 'Image 3', src: '/f2024/moduleImages/week2/skin-smoothing/3.png' }
+  ]"
+/>

+1. **Open the Image:** Begin by opening your portrait or image where skin smoothing is needed.
+2. **Convert to a Smart Object:** To ensure non-destructive editing, right-click on the layer and choose **Convert to Smart Object**.
+3. **Open Neural Filters:**
+   - Go to **Filter > Neural Filters**.
+   - In the Neural Filters panel, find **Skin Smoothing** under the **Featured Filters** section and toggle it on.
+4. **Adjust the Settings:**
+   - **Blur:** Controls the amount of skin smoothing applied.
+   - **Smoothness:** Adjusts the balance between natural skin texture and smoothing.
+5. **Preview and Apply:** Review the changes in real-time and fine-tune the sliders until you get the desired effect.
+Click **OK** to apply the filter.

+#### Why Use the Skin Smoothing Smart Filter?

+- **Non-Destructive Workflow:** By converting the layer to a Smart Object, you can always go back and adjust the filter or remove it entirely.
+- **Quick & Professional Results:** The filter uses AI to identify skin areas and smooth them while keeping important details intact, making it faster than traditional manual techniques.
+- **Customization:** With adjustable sliders, you can control the level of smoothing and ensure the result matches your vision, whether you want a subtle touch-up or a more polished look.

+#### Tips for Best Results

+- **Use Moderation:** Avoid over-smoothing, which can make the skin look unnatural.
+Aim for a balance that retains skin texture while minimizing imperfections.
+- **Combine with Other Techniques:** For a more refined result, combine the Skin Smoothing filter with other retouching tools like the Healing Brush or Clone Stamp to address specific blemishes.

+By incorporating the **Skin Smoothing Smart Filter** into your retouching workflow, you can save time and achieve professional-quality skin retouching with ease.

 </Countdown>